 Mobile giving is the shiny new toy in the nonprofit world.
 With traditional online donations, supporters can only make contributions when they’re on their laptops or desktops.

-But with mobile giving, they’re able to donate anywhere they want on their smartphone, tablet, or other mobile device.
+But with mobile giving, they’re able to donate anywhere they want from their smartphone, tablet, or other mobile devices.

 Part of what makes mobile fundraising so successful is its adaptability.
 If a donor wants to show her support on her tablet, she can.
 If another wants to donate on an iPhone, that can happen, too.